wmorgan/dcos-docs/1.7/overview/architecture.md

 ## <a name="boot"></a>Boot sequence

-During DC/OS installation, each of the components come online in this sequence.
+During DC/OS installation, the components come online in this sequence.

 ### Master nodes